Philcoin (PHL) Trading 44.2% Higher This Week

-Philcoin (PHL) traded flat against the dollar during the one day period ending at 10:00 AM E.T. on October 3rd.
-One Philcoin token can now be purchased for about $0.0039 or 0.00000007 BTC on exchanges.
-In the last seven days, Philcoin has traded up 44.2% against the dollar.
-Philcoin has a market capitalization of $244.61 million and $24.23 worth of Philcoin was traded on exchanges in the last day.
+Philcoin (PHL) traded flat against the U.S. dollar during the 24 hour period ending at 23:00 PM E.T. on October 8th.
+Philcoin has a market cap of $244.61 million and $24.23 worth of Philcoin was traded on exchanges in the last day.
+One Philcoin token can currently be bought for approximately $0.0039 or 0.00000007 BTC on exchanges.
+In the last week, Philcoin has traded up 44.2% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.